swcnt/swcnt.github.io/index.md

 I am passionate about sustainability, computing, and advanced fabrication methods.
 Beyond my work, I enjoy game design, puzzles, and electronic music.

-## Research Interest
+## Research Interests

 I am currently researching the doping of 2-D materials via organic surface functionalization.
 Before that, I was researching optoelectronic applications of single-walled carbon nanotubes and their purification via density gradient centrifugation and dialysis.

-In addition, I am very interested in research in computational medicine and biology, which I hope to begin this summer.
+In addition, I am very interested in research surrounding computational medicine and biology, which I hope to begin this summer.

 ## Publications